Java: Religion

+Hinduism was the main religion in Java before the arrival of Islam.
 Indian influences came first with Shaivism and Buddhism penetrating deeply into society, blending with indigenous tradition and culture.
 One conduit for this were the ascetics, called resi, who taught mystical practices.
 A resi lived surrounded by students, who took care of their master's daily needs.
 Resi's authorities were merely ceremonial.
 At the courts, Brahmin clerics and pudjangga (sacred literati) legitimised rulers and linked Hindu cosmology to their political needs.
 Small Hindu enclaves are scattered throughout Java, but there is a large Hindu population along the eastern coast nearest Bali, especially around the town of Banyuwangi.

 The coming of Islam, strengthened the status structure of this traditional religious pattern.
-More than 90 percent of the people of Java are Muslims, on a broad continuum between abangan (more traditional) and santri (more modernist).
+More than 98 percent of the Muslims in Java are Sunnis with very minority being Shia and Ahmadis (respectively 1% and 0.2%), on a broad continuum between abangan (more syncretic) and santri (more orthodox).
 Muslim scholars (Kyai) became the new religious elite as Hindu influences receded.
 Islam recognises no hierarchy of religious leaders nor a formal priesthood, but the Dutch colonial government established an elaborate rank order for mosque and other Islamic preaching schools.
-In Javanese pesantren (Islamic schools), The Kyai perpetuated the tradition of the resi.
+In Javanese pesantren (Islamic schools), the Kyai perpetuated the tradition of the resi.
 Students around him provided his needs, even peasants around the school.

-Pre-Islamic Javan traditions have encouraged Islam in a mystical direction.
+Pre-Islamic Javanese traditions have encouraged Islam in a mystical direction.
 There emerged in Java a loosely structured society of religious leadership, revolving around kyais, possessing various degrees of proficiency in pre-Islamic and Islamic lore, belief and practice.
 The kyais are the principal intermediaries between the villages masses and the realm of the supernatural.
 However, this very looseneess of kyai leadership structure has promoted schism.
-There were often sharp divisions between orthodox kyais, who merely instructed in Islamic law, with those who taught mysticism and those who sought reformed Islam with modern scientific concepts.
+There were often sharp divisions between orthodox kyais, who merely instructed in Islamic law, with those who taught mysticism and those who sought to reform Islam with modern scientific concepts.
 As a result, there is a division between santri, who believe that they are more orthodox in their Islamic belief and practice, with abangan, who have mixed pre-Islamic animistic and Hindu-Indian concepts with a superficial acceptance of Islamic belief.

-There are also Christian communities, mostly in the larger cities, though some rural areas of south-central Java are strongly Roman Catholic.
+There are also Christian communities, mostly in the larger cities, primarily among Chinese Indonesian and minority Javanese even some rural areas of south-central Java are strongly Roman Catholic.
 Buddhist communities also exist in the major cities, primarily among the Chinese Indonesian.
 The Indonesian constitution recognises six official religions.

 A wider effect of this division is the number of sects.
 In the middle of 1956, the Department of Religious Affairs in Yogyakarta reported 63 religious sects in Java other than the official Indonesian religions.
 Of these, 35 were in Central Java, 22 in West Java and six in East Java.
 These include Kejawen, Sumarah, Subud, etc. Their total membership is difficult to estimate as many of their adherents identify themselves with one of the official religions.
 Sunda Wiwitan is a traditional Sundanese religion, its adherents still exist in several villages.